OISTE/repository/OWGTMCPS.md

 - Any activity involved in the operation of a Root Certification Authority.
 - Enabling a CA into a production status (CA Ceremony procedures)
 - Issuance, or revocation of CA Certificates
-- Validation of information and issuance of high assurance subscriber certificates (i.e. EV SSL Certificates)
+- Validation of information and issuance of high assurance subscriber certificates (i.e. EV TLS Certificates)

 ## 5.3  Personnel controls

-Personnel bearing one of the roles defined in section 5.2.1 will be required to fulfil the “OGTM Trusted Professional Policy”, summarized in the following sections.
+Personnel bearing one of the roles defined in section 5.2.1 will be required to fulfil the “OWGTM Trusted Professional Policy”, summarized in the following sections.

 ### 5.3.1  Qualifications, experience, and clearance requirements

-Personnel acting directly or indirectly for the OGTM will be required to possess the required qualification and/or proved experience in certification service provision environments.
-All involved personnel will be required to act according to the OGTM Security Policy and to possess:
+Personnel acting directly or indirectly for the OWGTM will be required to possess the required qualification and/or proved experience in certification service provision environments.
+All involved personnel will be required to act according to the OWGTM Security Policy and to possess:
 - Knowledge and training (according to the role assigned to the person) in Public Key Infrastructures.
 - Knowledge and training (according to the role) in Information Systems Security.
 - Knowledge and training specific for the responsibilities assigned.